 What is Medical Necessity, and How Does it Impact Coverage?

-When a healthcare provider prescribes a test or course of treatment, you might assume that whatever the doctor orders for you is medically necessary simply because the doctor has ordered it.
-However, when it comes to what is covered under the Health Plan—which often determines how much you pay out-of-pocket for services—the concept of “medically necessary” is specifically defined and one with which you should be familiar.
+When a healthcare provider prescribes a test or course of treatment, you might assume that whatever the doctor orders for you is Medically Necessary simply because the doctor has ordered it.
+However, when it comes to what is covered under the Health Plan—which determines how much you pay out-of-pocket for services—the term “Medically Necessary” is specifically defined and one with which you should be familiar.

 To learn about the Health Plan’s standards for medical necessity related to physical therapy treatment and labs and tests, read: